marz1877/LRCv2/README.md

 # LRCv2 Specefications
-Open for contribution.

-#### Other Formats
-ID3 standardized SYNCEDLYRICS but not .lrc.

-#### Software
+## Software
 Will need a WYSIWYG editor specially if using every feature.
-SOmething like https://github.com/Royce551/FRESHLyricMaker Kareoke fork https://github.com/UltraStar-Deluxe/USDX/
+Something like https://github.com/Royce551/FRESHLyricMaker Kareoke fork https://github.com/UltraStar-Deluxe/USDX/

-#### Uses
+## Use Cases
+- Lyrics
-Purpose - Lyrics, Kareoke with Time and Pitch, Chords, Meaning, translation.
+- Kareoke with Time and Pitch,
+- Chords
+- Meaning
+- Translation

+## Storing Lyrics
-### File Extension .lrc or in metadata.
+- File Extension .lrc or in metadata.

 ### Automation
-All features for creating .lrc can be automated
+**All features for creating .lrc can be automated**

-1. Get Lyrics from Internet sources like Genius (using https://github.com/johnwmillr/LyricsGenius) or Speech-to-Text/Speech Recognition (https://github.com/openai/whisper).
+1. Lyrics: Genius (https://github.com/johnwmillr/LyricsGenius) or Speech-to-Text (https://github.com/openai/whisper).
-2. Synced Lyrics can be retrived or time lyrics using https://github.com/oseiskar/autosubsync, https://juanumusic.github.io/lyricssyncher/, https://github.com/Alien501/lrc-generator.
+2. Synced Lyrics: MusixMatch or time lyrics using https://github.com/oseiskar/autosubsync, https://juanumusic.github.io/lyricssyncher/, https://github.com/Alien501/lrc-generator.
-3. Chords can be automated (using software like Riffstation) or retrived from database like ultimateguitar.
+3. Chords: Riffstation software or UltimateGuitar DB.
+4. Translation: Musixmatch or Google Translate / Offline (https://github.com/argosopentech/argos-translate).
+5. Meaning: Genius.
-4. Vocal Melody can be Isolate automatedlly using (See below) and covert it to MIDI using (See Below).
+6. For Karaoke: Vocal Melody Isolation using (See below) and covert it to MIDI using (See Below), for Karaoke Pitch matching.
-5. Translation can be retrived from Musixmatch or Google Translate or Offline using https://github.com/argosopentech/argos-translate.
-6. Meaning can be retrived from Genius or LLM like ollama LLM models.

 ## Player to read filename with type speficied